jamesbuckett/aws-cloud-practitioner-essentials/06-sixth-time-block.md

 ## Module 9: [Migration and Innovation](https://mm.tt/map/2398189584) (25 Minutes)

-### New AWS words you will learn and what they mean
+### New AWS terms in this section and what they mean:
 * Amazon Cloud Adoption Framework (CAF) - Framework for Cloud Adoption
 * Amazon Snowcone - Baby Data Mover
 * Amazon Snowball - Intermediate Data Mover